oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/5-launch-analysis-tool.md

 Estimated Time:  Less than 5 minutes.

+### Objectives

+In this lab you will:

+- Launch the Data Studio Analysis tool.

+### Prerequisites:

+- Complete the previous lab.

 ##  Task 1 - Access Database Actions

 The Database Actions tools can be accessed directly using a URL or through the Autonomous Database console.